danilo-archive/toguz-korgol-java/README.md

-# Software Engineering Group Project - Agile Project
+# Software Engineering Group Project - Agile Project - Team Zebu
 Ayberk Demirkol, Danilo Del Busso, David Mahgerefteh, Dominic Swaine and Horia Tudor Pavel Simon

+#### Toguz Korgool
+The game is played on a board with two rows of nine holes.
+There are two "kazan" between these rows, which are used to collect captured stones of each user, separately.
+At the beginning there are nine stones in each hole, except the kazan, which are empty, so players need a total of 162 stones.

-## Project structure and Gradle
+#### Project structure and Gradle
  * [README.md](./README.md)
  * [build.gradle](./build.gradle)
  * [src](./src)